Lesson 11 - 12 Bar Blues Chord Progression

 Five Finger Exercise

-Access Piano Technique for Beginners
+Access more free lessons of Piano Technique for Beginners

 This book will help to improve your finger dexterity - practice the exercises everyday -